Barca’s Dembele out of Euro 2020 after hamstring surgery | Malay Mail

 Dembele’s absence also means he will be sidelined for the rest of this season for Barca, who will be without another attacker after losing Luis Suarez to a long-term knee injury last month.

-The 22-year-old has suffered a number of hamstring problems since joining from Borussia Dortmund in August 2017 in a deal worth up to €147 million (RM662.9 million).
+The 22-year-old has suffered a number of hamstring problems since joining from Borussia Dortmund in August 2017 in a deal worth up to €147 million (US$160.5 million).

 Dembele has made only nine appearances this season.